Seidko/Phocam/README.md

-<div align="center"><h1>📷 Phocam</h1><h3>✨Use your cellphone camera on your PC!✨</h3></div>
+<div align="center"><h1>📷 Phocam</h1><h3>✨Use your cell phone camera on PC!✨</h3></div>

 ## 🎯 Feature
-- 📷 Use your cellphone camera on your PC
+- 📷 Use your cell phone camera on PC
-- 🎙 you can even use cellphone microphone!
+- 🎙 Microphone is also available!
-- 📶 Able to use WiFi, USB, or Bluetooth to connect!
+- 📶 Connect via WiFi, USB, or Bluetooth!

 ## 💬 About
-👋 Hi there I'm Seidko.
-A Programmer by interest.
-Because I need to use vedio chat for my study.
-So I developed this project.

-I really hole you will enjoy it. 😏
+👋 Hi there!
+I'm Seidko, a programmer driven by interest.
+This project plays an important role in my online course.
+I really hope you enjoy it. 😏